 The principal effect of the new standard has been to gross up the Company's balance sheet to recognise additional right of use assets within property, plant and equipment and additional lease liabilities in respect of leases that were previously treated as operating leases.
-The associated operating lease charge that was previously recorded within operating costs has been removed and replaced with a depreciation charge in respect of the additional lease creditors recognised.
+The associated operating lease charge that was previously recorded within operating costs has been removed and replaced with a depreciation charge in respect of the additional assets recognised and an interest charge in respect of the additional lease creditors recognised.